dense-identity/bbsgroupsig/bindings/go/README.md

 * **Cannot find libraries**: confirm that `bbsgs.pc` is in your `PKG_CONFIG_PATH` and libraries are under the matching `libdir`.
 * **cgo errors**: run `go env CGO_ENABLED` and ensure it prints `1`.

-## License

-This binding code is licensed under the Apache‑2.0 License.
-See [LICENSE](../../LICENSE) for details.